NAry-Byun/CWB_Hackathon-2025/frontend/readme.md

 ---
 ## 🚀 How to Run
+Open your Visual studio terminal

-Make sure your backend server (Flask or Azure Function) is running before launching the frontend.
+Make sure your backend server (Flask) is running before launching the frontend.

 To run the frontend:
 1. Open your terminal in the `frontend` directory.
 2. Run:
    ```bash
    npm install
    npm start
 ---

 ## 🔧 Configuration (Optional)